Klaus Thymann: Career

-As a filmmaker, Thymann has reached audiences of tens of millions through commissions from premium media outlets.
-For CNN, he travelled deep into Brazil's Amazon, past the frontier of deforestation, to show the conflict between an indigenous community and land grabbing ranchers.
+As a filmmaker, Thymann has reached audiences of tens of millions through commissions from media outlets.
+For CNN, he travelled into Brazil's Amazon, past the frontier of deforestation, to show the conflict between an indigenous community and land grabbing ranchers.
 In the Bikini Atolls for CNN, he dived atomic wrecks and walked on the still-toxic island to tell the story of America's nuclear legacy.
 He has revealed the impact of mining in the Arctic through the story of long-time residents and Sami reindeer herders.
 For The Guardian he entered a never explored glacier cave.
 Thymann's work in Mexico has taken him cave diving beneath illegal construction sites in the jungle and up close with cartels haunting the streets of Tulum for Vice and New Scientist featuring his manatee habitat discovery.

 As an artist, his artworks have been exhibited at Designmuseum Denmark, Horniman Museum London, Institute of Contemporary Art London, Natural History Museum Vienna, Museum of Climate Change Hong Kong and Moderna Museet Stockholm.

 Thymann has guest lectured at Oxford University, University of St Andrews, The Photographers' Gallery, Central St. Martin's College of Art and Design, Hong Kong University, Rome University, Cancun University, University of the Arts London, Natural History Museum Vienna.
 He is a Hasselblad Ambassador and has served on the board of organizations such The Design and Artists Copyright Society, UNICEF, Extinction Rebellion and Red Cross.
 His charitable work has been supported by the Queen of Denmark, Arts Council England, Danish Arts Foundation and Swiss Environmental Ministry.

-In 2008, he establish the charity Project Pressure an ecological and climate-focused charity with over 15 years of experience in instigating, conceptualizing, and leading ambitious change-driven projects with an emphasis on field-building.
-Through Project Pressure he collaborates with world-renowned artists to create and exhibit provocative work that inspires climate action.
+In 2008, he establish the charity Project Pressure, an ecological and climate-focused charity which instigates, conceptualizes, and leads change-driven projects with an emphasis on field-building.
+Through Project Pressure he collaborates with well-known artists to create and exhibit provocative work that inspires climate action.
 Materials from these projects have been used by activists and policymakers to support their ongoing work.